 - If you are re-posting a time-sensitive issue, give precedence to posts that relate to recent events in the news, so you can share the latest news, rather than commenting on stories days or weeks old.
 You can always re-schedule blogs that are already scheduled to be posted.

-- With that said, it is good to remember that ‘a picture says a thousand words’, and if you choose the right image, it can not only raise your level of communication, but will increase the entertainment value, and provides a source to link.
+- With that said, it is good to remember the phrase: ‘a picture says a thousand words’, and if you choose the right image, it can not only raise your level of communication, but will increase the entertainment value, and provides a source to link.

 In marketing, you might find, that just viewing a blog schedule is often inspiring.
 If it is ‘in your face’, you are more likely to be triggered to think of a new idea, or at least embellish your notes.
-So, develop whatever system helps you when it comes to managing releasing blogs the best, to lessen any stress around releasing your details, thoughts, photos, etc. to the world, while making your efforts more effective, enjoyable and, an easier task to complete.
+So, develop whatever system helps you when it comes to managing to release blogs the best, to lessen any stress around releasing your details, thoughts, photos, etc. to the world while making your efforts more effective, enjoyable and, easier tasks to complete.